Total Asset Turnover Calculator

 Edge Cases & Validation

-• If Average Total Assets = 0 → TAT undefined (division by zero).
+• If Average Total Assets = 0 → TAT not defined (division by zero).

 • Negative assets or sales are allowed but flagged; interpret with caution.